POS Integration: Definition, Benefits & Integrations to Consider

 Membership management software for retailers; provides customizable online order forms and invoices, interactive quotes, and advanced payment solutions | Integrates with your events management software to handle online registration and payments and event monitoring for golf tournaments |

-Why you need it: For small businesses whose revenue depends heavily on customer relationships before and after sales, consider integrating your customer support function with your POS system.
-This type of software will have access to customer information stored on your point-of-sale system and use this data to provide exceptional customer support and upselling opportunities.
+Why you need it: Small businesses whose revenue depends heavily on customer relationships before and after sales will benefit from these integrations.
+This type of software will have access to customer information stored on your point-of-sale system, and can use this data to provide exceptional customer support and upselling opportunities.

 Examples: